bryant/punkt/README.md

 ## Usage

-Notice abbreviations are detected at run time without the aid of a pre-built abbreviation list:
+Note that abbreviations are detected at run time without the aid of a pre-built abbreviation list:

 ```haskell